 State Tax Consequences

 Most states follow the same rules as the federal government for taxing IRA withdrawals, but some have unique provisions that differ.
-For example, according to the Wall Street Journal, Illinois, New York, Pennsylvania and New Jersey don't tax at least a portion of your IRA income.
+For example, Illinois, New York, Pennsylvania and New Jersey don't tax at least a portion of your IRA income.
 But you may have to meet certain age requirements, such as being older than 59 1/2 to get these perks.
 Some states, such as California, tack on additional penalties for early withdrawals.

 Based in the Kansas City area, Mike specializes in personal finance and business topics.
 He has been writing since 2009 and has been published by "Quicken," "TurboTax," and "The Motley Fool."